 #2 Largest Antelope: Common Eland

 Reaching a shoulder height of 5ft 3in, common elands come in at number two.
-Common elands are found in the open savannahs of east and south Africa.
-Females are a tan color, while males are a blueish-grey.
-Common elands often have distinctive stripes and markings, but these differ depending on whether they are from the northern most part of their range or not.
+Common elands are found in the open savannahs of East and South Africa.
+Females are tan in color, while males are blueish-grey.
+Common elands often have distinctive stripes and markings, but these differ depending on whether they are from the northernmost part of their range or not.
 Both males and females have horns that spiral tightly, and males also have large dewlaps underneath their chins.
 Although common elands are one of the slowest antelopes (only reaching 25 mph), they can jump an incredible 8ft 2in from a standstill.

 #1 Largest Antelope: Giant Eland

 The largest antelope in the world is the giant eland.
 Measuring an incredible shoulder height of 6 feet and a length of more than 9 feet, they are certainly giants.
 Giant elands are found in open forests and savannahs in Cameroon, the Central African Republic, Chad, the Democratic Republic of the Congo, Guinea, Mali, Senegal, and South Sudan.
 They are reddish-brown with vertical white stripes on their bodies, and tightly spiraled horns.
 Giant elands are mostly nocturnal and are naturally wary.
 Their main form of defense against predators is speed, and their predators include lions, hyenas, and crocodiles.
 There are two subspecies of giant elands – western and eastern.
 Eastern giant elands are classed as vulnerable, while western giant elands are critically endangered.
 The main threats to them are hunting and habitat destruction.

 Summary of the Largest Antelopes in the World

 Here is a list of the largest antelopes in the world:

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.